 This county makes the process very easy and accommodating for anyone filing for divorce.

-If you feel that you want your case to stay local in case something on the agreement changes in the future then the case will be filed in your local courthouse and a final hearing will be requested.
+If you feel that you want your case to stay local in case something on the agreement changes in the future then the case will need to be filed in your local courthouse and a final hearing will need to be requested.